GhassenHafsiaINSAT/DHCP_DNS_client-server/README.md

 - Use `struct sockaddr_in` for IPv4 addresses.
 - Use `struct sockaddr_in6` for IPv6 addresses.
 - Always convert port numbers to Network Byte Order using `htons()`.

+## `connect` vs `bind`
+- In simple terms, bind sets up the server's address and port for listening, while connect is used by the client to reach out to the server and initiate a connection.